 Sheraton Grand Hotel and Spa, Edinburgh

-As budget travellers we are rarely given the chance to hangout in 5 star hotels so jumped at the opportunity to join the Sheraton team for a night of luxury at the refurbished Sheraton Grand Hotel and Spa in Edinburgh.
-Staying as part of the “Sheraton Club” we were in line for the full luxury experience.
-And boy were we pampered from the minute we arrived!
+As budget travelers, we are rarely given a chance to hang out in 5-star hotels, so we jumped to join the Sheraton team for a night of luxury at the refurbished Sheraton Grand Hotel and Spa in Edinburgh.
+Staying as part of the “Sheraton Club,” we were in line for the whole luxury experience.
+And boy, were we pampered from the minute we arrived!

-With our appetites held off for the next few hours we were led to what is surely the showpiece of the Sheraton Grand Hotel.
-The aptly named One Spa which is attached to the Hotel as part of the Club members experience.
-You can even join the One Club separately to the Sheraton resorts.
+With our appetites held off for the next few hours, we were led to what is undoubtedly the showpiece of the Sheraton Grand Hotel.
+One Spa is attached to the Hotel as part of the Club member’s experience.
+You can even join the One Club separately from the Sheraton resorts.

-Fortunately we were dolled up looking dashing in shirts and skirts so were not expected to get a sweat on while we toured the exercise and workout areas.
-Although Adela and I did head down at 6.30am the next morning for a workout to burn off a few of the drinks we had.
-It is so nice being able to walk through a Hotel directly to the gym rather than run in the cold like we usually do.
+Fortunately, we were dolled up looking dashing in shirts and skirts, so we were not expected to get a sweat on while we toured the exercise and workout areas.
+Although Adela and I did head down at 6.30 am the following day for a workout to burn off a few of the drinks we had.
+It is so lovely to walk through a Hotel directly to the gym rather than run in the cold like we usually do.

 I would have to say that the highlight of the entire night was the food and drinks.
-Heading behind the chaotic restaurant scenes we met the world renowned Malcolm Webster, the head Chef and creator of some of the nicest food we have ever eaten.
-Plus the Sheraton team dished out wines to complement every delectable forkful.
+Heading behind the chaotic restaurant scenes, we met the world-renowned Malcolm Webster, the Head Chef, and creator of some of the most excellent food we have ever eaten.
+Plus, the Sheraton team dished out wines to complement every delectable forkful.

-Turns out that pairing your food with a decent bottle of red is much nicer than the usual £3 bottle at Tesco’s.
+It turns out that pairing your food with a decent bottle of red is much nicer than the usual £3 bottle at Tesco.

-The only thing left for us to do was to roll ourselves up to our Club rooms high above the city lights of Edinburgh and collapse on the gigantic bed.
-In fact, I now know why they make beds that are wider than they are long.
+The only thing left for us to do roll ourselves up to our Club rooms high above the city lights of Edinburgh and collapse on the gigantic bed.
+I now know why they make more expansive beds than they are long.
 Purely to fit my fat ass in after scoffing all that food.

-Our only disappointment is that now we are really going to struggle to get back into the budget travel frame of mind and wish we wrote a luxury travel blog instead!
+Our only disappointment is that now we will struggle to get back into the budget travel frame of mind and wish we wrote a luxury travel blog instead!

 Starwood Preferred Guest Points Giveaway

-For example you can spend 3 nights in a Starwood Category 1 Hotel by using 3,000 points a night or just 1 night in the Sheraton Grand Hotel and Spa.
+For example, you can spend three nights in a Starwood Category 1 Hotel using 3,000 points a night or just one night in the Sheraton Grand Hotel and Spa.
 The choice is yours.
-Check out this list of the Category 4 Hotels around the world.
+Check out this list of Category 4 Hotels around the world.

-So all you have to do to enter our draw is to follow the next 2 links to join our newsletter mailing list and ‘LIKE’ us on Facebook.
-Once you have done that then there is nothing to do but sit back, relax and cross your fingers!
-If you have already done both then you are entered already!
+So all you have to do to enter our draw is follow the subsequent two links to join our newsletter mailing list and ‘LIKE’ us on Facebook.
+Once you have done that, there is nothing to do but sit back, relax and cross your fingers!
+If you have already done both, then you have entered already!

-The draw will be held on Friday 29th June and be announced in our June newsletter, on our travel blog and on our Facebook page.
+The draw will be held on Friday 29th June and be announced in our June newsletter, on our travel blog, and our Facebook page.